Jump to main content Jump to navigation Jump to footer

 Other material requirements:

-The material should reflect the history and/or location of the project
+Material should reflect the project’s history and/or location

 Place of origin Offerdal in Krokom municipality, Sweden Petrography Quartzite slate